An alligator lizard that's nearly gone down a king snake's throat bit into its killer, and the standoff began.

-When Bryan Snyder took this viral photo back in 2014 it was enough to turn heads, and now it's making the rounds again.
+When Bryan Snyder took this viral photo back in 2014, it was enough to turn heads, and now it's making the rounds again.

 When Snyder was hiking in southern California a couple of years ago he stumbled upon this scene of epic struggle by happenstance.
 Luckily he had his camera at the ready.

-Snyder said, ”Although almost the entire lizard had been swallowed, the wily critter was hanging on with its powerful jaws, refusing to accept the inevitable.
-It wore the snake's head over its own as if it were a hooded sweatshirt, and cracked an eye open to gaze nonchalantly in my direction.
+"Although almost the entire lizard had been swallowed, the wily critter was hanging on with its powerful jaws, refusing to accept the inevitable," Snyder said.
+"It wore the snake's head over its own as if it were a hooded sweatshirt, and cracked an eye open to gaze nonchalantly in my direction.
 Its attitude seemed to say, 'No big deal.
 I can keep this up all day if I have to.'"

 It still seems shocking that one reptile that was up to its eyes inside of another could possibly escape, even with a death-lock on its captor.
-Stranger things have happened, but when it comes to nature nothing surprises us anymore!
+Stranger things have happened, but when it comes to nature, nothing surprises us anymore!

 Sign up for daily stories delivered straight to your inbox.